 Whenever I start to feel self-doubt creep in over my goals, I remember why I started this in the first place.
 I have always wanted to be a writer and want to teach people what I have learned in this adult life.
 Through my writing, I have set out to help people find their purpose and start loving themselves.
 This is my driving force to keep self-doubt at bay.

-Instead of focusing on what others are doing, you need to focus on what you should be doing.
+In order to stop comparing yourself to what others are doing, you need to focus on what YOU should be doing.
 Lay out the goals you want to accomplish (I like to focus on small steps at a time, so I have a 90 Days Goal Sheet that I use).
 After you decide what your goals are, you need to put them up so that you can see them every day.
-I recommend building a vision board to see your goals (If you need help making one, check out my article).
+I recommend building a vision board to see your goals (If you need help making one, check out my article here).

 You can learn from the people you’re competing with.

 The best way to be successful is to learn from people that already are.
 For me, that means researching other bloggers and taking multiple webinars to be better at my craft.
 For you that may mean different forms of research than me, but you should still do your research.

 Some of the best resources for you is through taking webinars and joining their email list.
 I find most of my mentors through Pinterest and Instagram.
 Some are better than others.
 I’ve even started listening to motivational books through audio books in the car, which is easier than reading when you don’t have a lot of time.
 Whatever means you use to find information, do it.